-Apple has unveiled higher-end AirPods Pro with several improvements over the regular AirPods, including active noise cancellation, improved sound quality, and water and sweat resistance.
-To help decide between the AirPods and AirPods Pro, read our side-by-side comparison of the earphones below.
+Apple's original high-end AirPods Pro feature several improvements over the second-generation AirPods, including active noise cancellation, improved sound quality, and water and sweat resistance.
+To help decide between the AirPods 2 and AirPods Pro, read our side-by-side comparison of the earphones below.

 AirPods Pro features in bold: